agoncalvesos/outsystems-ios-today-widget-plugin/README.md

 # Cordova Plugin for adding a Today Widget to an existing OutSystems Project dynamically

-This plugin allows any OutSystems Mobile application to have a TodayExtesion on iOS.
+This plugin allows any OutSystems Mobile application to have a TodayExtension on iOS.
 It extends the existing xcode project by parsing and modifying the project.pbxproj file (and others) using [cordova-node-xcode](https://github.com/apache/cordova-node-xcode).
 It uses a webview, inside the native extension, that uses the WEBVIEW_URL passed as an input parameter.
 This plugin was based on the excelent work of Triggi.
 The original work can be found here https://github.com/Triggi/cordova-plugin-today-widget.git